Nextome/nextome.github.io/docs/Manuals/nextome-hub-web-guide.md

 #### Historicization

-The settings in the box in Figure 27 allow you to manage the data retention methods and are specific for each of the two localization technologies 'Tag History enabled' and 'Smartphone History enabled.
+The settings in the box in Figure 27 allow you to manage the data retention methods and are specific for each of the two localization solutions 'Tag History enabled' and 'Smartphone History enabled.
 <p style="text-align: center;"><img src="/assets/Nextome Hub Web Guide/27.png" width="120%"><figcaption style="text-align: center;"><font size="2"> Figura 27: Data historicization settings.</font></figcaption></p>

 ##### Historicization settings for tags